-The Foundation is currently supporting 70 young people and this number will increase to approximately 100 when 2016 bursaries are awarded.
+The Foundation is currently supporting 70 young people and this number will increase to approximately 100 when future bursaries are awarded.
 We are recruiting CAs in Glasgow, Edinburgh, Aberdeen, Stirling and Birmingham to volunteer their time and experience to help a young person get their foot on the ladder.
-For more information, click here.
+For more information, visit the foundation page.

 A pilot programme in 2015 revealed that mentoring by a CA was highly valued by businesses and rewarding for the CA. The success led to the establishment of our business mentoring scheme; we work with external organisations such as the Scottish Chambers of Commerce and Entrepreneurial Spark to match CA mentors with businesses across Scotland and England.
 We can also identify international contacts for members overseas (currently via Scottish Enterprise).